iterami/Docs.htm/common/guides/json.md

           // Optional.
 How the vertices should be drawn.
           "draw-type": "TRIANGLE_STRIP",

           // Optional.
+Property modification upon successful event trigger.
+          "event-modify": {
+            "health-current": -100
+          },

+          // Optional.
+ID required to trigger event, or false to allow all.
+          "event-target-id": "_me",

+          // Optional.
+Type required to trigger event, either "character" or "entity".
+          "event-target-type": "character",

+          // Optional.
+How this entity's event is triggered, or false for no event.
+          // Current options include: "collision"
+          "event-type": "collision",

+          // Optional.
 If this entity is affected by gravity.
           "gravity": false,